trayio/tray-cli/README.md

 This command is used for generating scaffolding for new operations.

+### Run connector `tray connector run`

+Runs a local development server that can be used to test a connector.
+Restarts when changes are made.

 To use it, just run the command, and it will guide you through the process with a dynamic input form.